public class MpscChunkedArrayQueue<E> extends AbstractQueue<E>

 There's no strong commitment to the queue being empty at the end of a drain.
 Called from a consumer thread subject to the restrictions appropriate to the implementation.

-WARNING: Explicit assumptions are made with regards to MessagePassingQueue.Consumer.accept(T)
+WARNING: Explicit assumptions are made with regards to MessagePassingQueue.Consumer.accept(T) make sure you have read

 and understood these before using this method.

-public void drain(MessagePassingQueue.Consumer<E> c, MessagePassingQueue.WaitStrategy wait, MessagePassingQueue.ExitCondition exit)
+drain in interface MessagePassingQueue<E>public void drain(MessagePassingQueue.Consumer<E> c, MessagePassingQueue.WaitStrategy wait, MessagePassingQueue.ExitCondition exit)

 MessagePassingQueue